LucasBorboleta/pijersi/README.md

 You (either white or black player) has 14 cubes in your color.
 The 6 same faces of a cube define its role (example: rock).
 Your cubes are divided into 2 qualities:

-- The cubes of the "sky" quality: 4 "rock", 4 "paper" and 4 "scissors" (here the letters "RPS").
+- The cubes of the "sky" quality: 4 "rock", 4 "paper" and 4 "scissors" (here the letters "R", "P", and "S").
-- The cubes of the "earth" quality: 2 "wise man" (here the letter "W").
+- The cubes of the "earth" quality: 2 "wise man", just called "wise" (here the letter "W").

 The following hexagonal board, of 45 spaces and 7 lines, is arranged between the 2 players: